nuandy/othello/README.md

 Othello is a Java MVC web framework.

-Minimum Requirements: Java 6 (Othello incorporates Java 6 features), Ant, Python 2.5
+Minimum Requirements: Java 6 (Othello incorporates Java 6 features), Python 2.5

 Some features of Othello: